Skip to the main content.

 As such you should seek input from your employees to lay the foundations of how the company is going to develop as you scale up.

-Ok, I need company values.
+OK, I need company values.
 How?

 There are all kinds of ways you can go about getting the wording for your company values.
 You can go for ‘quick and dirty’, formal and expensive, or land anywhere in between on that spectrum.
-Some things you’ll need to consider:

 • What’s your budget?